w3c/wai-quick-start/source/developing.html.erb.md

 <%= related_issues 157 %>
 {:/}

-Be as forgiving of format as possible when accepting information.
+Be as forgiving of format as possible when processing user input.
 For example, accept phone numbers that include spaces and delete the spaces as needed.
 Clearly identify errors that cannot be auto-corrected.
 Provide an in-page link for easy access from the error to the field.
 Work with content writers to agree on content for instructions and messages.

 {::nomarkdown}
 <%= example :start, :plural %>